-The easiest way to avoid being contacted by the police is to simply not modify your car.
+The easiest way to avoid the police for this issue is to not modify your car.
 However, if you are cited for an unlawful modification, you may be able to remedy the situation.
 Read on to learn more.

 Penalties for Unlawful Vehicle Modifications

-In California, for example, if you are given a "fix-it" ticket by a police officer, "yes" will be checked next to "Correctable Violation."
-After the problem is fixed (i.e., you remove illegal under-car lights), you must get the signature of an authorized person (i.e., a local law enforcement officer) on the "Certificate of Correction" portion of the ticket.
+In California, for example, if you are given a fix-it ticket by a police officer, "yes" will be checked next to Correctable Violation.
+After the problem is fixed, like removing illegal under-car lights, you must get the signature of an authorized person such as a local law enforcement officer on the Certificate of Correction portion of the ticket.

-If you are issued a "fix-it" ticket for an unlawful vehicle modification in your state, read the ticket to determine whether you can mail the proof of correction, rather than taking it to court.
+If you are issued a fix-it ticket for an unlawful vehicle modification in your state, read the ticket to determine whether you can mail the proof of correction, rather than taking it to court.

 Separate Potential Penalties

-For example, if you installed smoked taillights on your car, it might give a police officer reason to pull you over.
-If you happened to be driving in traffic that was going over the legal speed limit when the officer pulled you over, the police officer would be able to write you a ticket for speeding even if the officer could not legally ticket you for the tint of your taillights.
+For example, if you installed smoked taillights on your car, it might give a law enforcement reason to pull you over.
+If you happened to be driving over the speed limit, the officer could write you a ticket for speeding even if they could not legally ticket you for your taillight tint.

 Different states have varying levels of regulation for car modifications.
 Check the specific laws in your state before making any custom modifications to your vehicle.
 Car modification laws can also change over time.
 Staying informed about the latest regulations is key to avoiding legal issues.